hilmcameron/ReverseDNSLookup/README.md

     pip install -r requirements.txt
     ```

-3. Replace `Your-Api-Key-Here` in the code with your ViewDNS API key.
+3. Replace `Api-Key` in the code with your ViewDNS API key.

 ## Usage